gradan-hash/digital-thesis/README.md

 - **React**: Frontend framework for building user interfaces.
 - **CSS**: For styling the components and making the design responsive.
-- **Node.js**: Used to manage the development environment and run the React application.

 ## Future Enhancements